kgryte/node-app-etc/README.md

 ##### Local Configuration Directory

 By default, the local application configuration directory is a directory named [`etc`](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) located in the application's [root](https://github.com/kgryte/resolve-app-path) directory.
 This directory may contain default configuration settings, mappings between environment variables and configuration settings, various application-specific configuration files tailored for different runtime environments, and more.
-To specify a different directory, set the `etc` option:
+To specify a different directory, set the `local` option:

 ``` javascript
 var config = etc({